influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

  - account, pricing, and infrastructure management
  - inviting, listing, and deleting users
- - creating, listing, and deleting, and databases
+ - creating, listing, and deleting databases
  - creating, listing, and deleting database tokens

 Management tokens consist of the following: